 - 3.3.1.
-The standard of care required of plan administrators includes maintaining accurate and current member records. - 3.3.2.
+The standard of care required of plan administrators includes an obligation to maintain accurate and current member records. - 3.3.2.
 Administrators need accurate contact information for members, especially on and after termination.
 Administrators are best positioned to determine effective strategies for their plan membership.
-Strategies to consider include: - employing a records management system and retention schedules that support long-term administration of the pension plan;9 - exercising care and diligence in preserving accurate member data as the plan evolves due to redesign, restructuring and transfers;
+Strategies to consider include: